Capital punishment in the United States: Alabama

+Capital punishment in Alabama: Alabama's death penalty sentences persist as it declines among many other states in the U.S. The state continues to have one of the nation's highest rates of death sentences per capita.
+As of April 1, 2022, there are currently 80 Black people and 84 white people on death row.
+Though the Black and white populations are both about half of the total death row population in Alabama, Black people are represented at a disproportionately high number considering they make up only 27% of Alabama's general population.

+Alabama has the highest per capita rate of death sentences.
+This is because Alabama was one of the few states that allowed judges to override a jury recommendation in favor of life imprisonment, a possibility it removed in March 2017.

 Texas

 Capital punishment in Texas: Texas is the state with the highest number of cumulative executions since 1976.
 Black people make up about 45% of the death row population in Texas, though only make up about 13% of the state's general population.

 Oklahoma

 Capital punishment in Oklahoma: Oklahoma is the state with the second highest number of cumulative executions since 1976.
 Black people make up 46% of death sentences in Oklahoma County, though only make up 16% of the county's total population.

 It is also the only state that has four methods of execution, while most others only have one or two methods.
 These methods of execution include: lethal injection, nitrogen hypoxia, electrocution, and firing squad.

-Alabama

-Capital punishment in Alabama: Alabama's death penalty sentences persist as it declines among many other states in the U.S. The state continues to have one of the nation's highest rates of death sentences per capita.
-As of April 1, 2022, there are currently 80 Black people and 84 white people on death row.
-Though the Black and white populations are both about half of the total death row population in Alabama, Black people are represented at a disproportionately high number considering they make up only 27% of Alabama's general population.